Who we are

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-We used to employ Google Analytics Universal to analyse the use of our website but have stopped because of our concerns about their usage of data.
+We have in the past employed Google Analytics Universal to analyse the use of our website but have stopped because of our concerns about their handling of data.

 infed.org now only uses the fairly minimal data supplied by Jetpack/Wordpress: